 Afterward, the breasts are placed in a surgical bra that will hold them symmetrically during initial healing.
 Initial discomfort subsides daily and can be controlled with oral medications.
 Scars will fade in 6-18 months.
 Surgery will likely reduce, but not eliminate the ability to breast-feed.

 The result may be further enhanced by liposuction in Delhi of the axillary area to reduce excess fat deposits.
 This is commonly covered by insurance.
 Our staff will assist you in obtaining preauthorization.

 Recovery: What to Expect

 When performed by a qualified plastic surgeon in Delhi, breast reduction is a safe procedure.
 Nevertheless, as with any surgery, there is always a possibility of complications, including bleeding, infection, or reaction to the anesthesia.
 Some patients develop small sores around their nipples after surgery;

 These can be treated with antibiotic creams.
 You can reduce your risks by closely following your physician’s advice both before and after surgery.

 Much of the swelling and bruising disappears in the first few weeks following the surgery.
 Breasts may appear slightly mismatched or have unevenly positioned nipples.
 Their new shape will be apparent within 6 months to a year and will depend on hormonal fluctuations, weight changes, and pregnancy.

-Although your surgeon will make your scars as inconspicuous as possible, some permanent scarring is inevitable.
+Although your plastic surgeon in Rohini will make your scars as inconspicuous as possible, some permanent scarring is inevitable.
 Smokers are more likely to experience poor healing and wider scars.
 The scars will be red and lumpy in the months following the surgery, but the redness will fade and in time the scars will be less obvious.
 The good news is, your bra or bathing suit will cover whatever scars remain, and most likely, the scars will not prevent you from wearing low-cut tops.

 Ability to Breastfeed